fchsieh/MyNFT-Market/README.md

 npx hardhat run .\scripts\deploy.js --network localhost
 ```

-3. Copy the market address and NFT address to `config.js` file
+3. Copy the market address and the NFT address to `config.js` file
 4. Start the app

 ```